Guys, you are stretching the capacity of the system. Please remember, that this system has no SLAs!

 and the SML-ZONE-NAME

-That implies that a different identifier (as good as MD5 can do it) will create a different
+That implies that each different identifier (as good as MD5 can do it) will create a different DNS name.

 For the identifier iso6523-actorid-upis::9915:test